-This document covers Gambit 15, which is the current stable version as of October 2015.
-The most recent release is 15.1.1.
+This document covers Gambit 16.0.2.
 You can download it from Sourceforge.
-Full source code is available, as are precompiled binaries for Microsoft Windows and Mac OS X 10.8.
+Full source code is available, as are precompiled binaries for Microsoft Windows and Mac OS X.

 Older versions of Gambit can be downloaded from http://sourceforge.net/projects/gambit/files.
 Support for older versions is limited.